danthe1st/compile-time-fxml-parser/README.md

 Other limitations include:

 - Big FXML files may fail compilation because of too many local variables.
 In that case, one split up the FXML file into multiple files using `fx:include`.
+- `fx:id`s can only be accessed after being declared